gnhen/ipa-to-debian/README.md

-# ⚠️ Under Construction ⚠️
-.jar works on linux, python works everywhere.
+# .jar works on linux, python works on mac & java.

 Yet to be unpacked onto apple tv for testing